hadiuzzaman524/TODO-List/README.md

-# TODO List Flutter Application
+# TODO List
- Building with this application i can learn about state management,powerfull provider package,better about designing concept and so more.
-I can add some screen shoot below
+This is flutter application works on both Android and IOS.
+Using this application you can easily maintain your TODO.
+You can add tasks, delete tasks, and so on with beautiful UI.

 # Screenshot 1: Add item in TODO list